Asma-Hawari/native-instruments/README.md

 #### Code Test
 PHPUnit Test is used to run tests for each endpoint , Negative and Positive tests are added

-## suggested improvements
-- Integrates with CI/CD processes on GitLab.
-- Make use of the query string for filtering and pagination when retrieving all the products.
-- make more tests to catch every exception that might be thrown.
-- Add Tests For Database actions.

-## License
-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## Different Cases
 <b>Register</b>